HaloITSM Guides

 If using this connection type you may need to grant the account you are connecting with delegated permissions to access each agent's mailbox (depending on your company requirements).
 This will grant the account full access to your calendar.
 A guide on how to do this can be found at the following link:

-For Connection Type: Each Technician Connects to Their Exchange Account Individually
+Option 3: Each Technician Connects to Their Exchange Account Individually

 Azure App Registration